 - Refrain from taking or damaging property belonging to both parties

-- Pay for expenses from the abuse, like medical bills, court costs, and attorney's fees
+- Pay for expenses from the abuse, examples of which are medical bills, court costs, and attorney fees

 |Duration of Order